Locomotion Museum: Museum landmarks

 The museum is arranged as stops along the 1 km demonstration line with station direction board signs and information points on the trail between the car parks and the main collection building.
 The museum has a six-spur apron in front of the main shed and another short length of track for showing off resident locomotives and visiting trains.

 The trail starts at the 19th-century welcome building.
 The original Sans Pareil was previously on display here (It has since been moved to the Collection Building).

 The second building is Timothy Hackworth's house.
 It contains several activities about the history of Shildon.
 Soho is a stone building that was a railway workshop, having originally been an iron merchant's store.
 The fourth stop is the former goods shed for the town, with most incoming and outgoing goods being delivered to the railway by horse and cart.
 The building is built partially from recycled stone sleeper blocks, the old fixing slots being visible in the wall.

 The railway station's parcel office is the next part of the trail and at the junction, visible across the tracks are the former stables for the early horse-drawn wagonways that linked to the line.
 The coal drops were a refuelling point for steam locomotives.
 Wagons were hauled up an incline and the coal 'dropped' down wooden chutes into the tender below.

 The trail passes under the roadway.
-There is a children's playground and a picnic area outside the Collection building.
-The trail ends at the largest building in the museum.
+There is a children's playground and a picnic area outside the Collection Building, the largest building in the museum, where the trail ends.
 It contains the exhibition hall and a conservation workshop with viewing gallery to see the work carried out by volunteers restoring some of the exhibits.
 Other facilities in the building include interactive games, a cafe and shop.